Buyers Guides

 Elixir strings require no introduction - they are pioneers of coated string technology, and they do a great job of staying at the forefront.
 These Nanoweb strings offer wonderful feel, and exceptional lifespan, meaning you'll spend less time changing strings and more time playing!

-The Elixir Nanoweb strings are made from an 80/20 bronze alloy, which, of course, sounds great on acoustic guitars.
-For coating, they are treated with Nanoweb polymer, which is Elixir’s proprietary blend.
-This coating is so thin, we barely noticed it at all, so it was a little unusual to have such an uncoated feel, paired with almost no string squeak – this unwanted noise is especially painful on 12 strings, so this alone would have been worth the additional cost!
+The Elixir Nanoweb strings are made from an 80/20 bronze alloy, which of course sounds great on acoustic guitars.
+They’re treated with Nanoweb polymer, which is Elixir’s proprietary blend.
+This coating is so thin, we barely noticed it at all.
+So it was a little unusual to have such an uncoated feel paired with almost no string squeak.
+That unwanted noise is especially painful on 12-strings, so this alone would have been worth the additional cost!

-This was a light gauge set (.010-.047), and we found the feel to be great; pliable enough to avoid discomfort, and despite being light, we didn’t find that they sounded brittle or thin.
+This was a light gauge set (.010-.047) and we found the feel to be great.
+They’re pliable enough to avoid discomfort and, despite being light, we didn’t find that they sounded brittle or thin.

 Over the period of the test, the strings only ever sounded bright and clear.
 Not even a hint of degradation or dulling.
 They stayed bright, resonant, and retained wonderful note separation throughout.